TheOdinProject/curriculum/foundations/javascript_basics/installing_nodejs.md

 Now when you run `node -v`, you should see `v16.xx.x` or something similar.

 If you see that, you have successfully installed Node!

+### Using Node console

+For convenience, Node provides a interactive console which lets you run and edit your javascript code right in your terminal, similar to IRB for ruby.
+This is quite helpful to debug or test small snippets of your code quickly without opening the browser every time.

+To run the Node console, open up your terminal and type `node`.
+Type `.exit` to quit the console.